 Taxstra Logo

-Equity compensation, K-1s, rental schedules, income in three states — high-income returns fail quietly, then surface as IRS notices.
-Taxstra is a CPA-led firm filing for roughly 1,500 clients in all 50 states.
-We file returns that reconcile cleanly, hold up to scrutiny, and feed next year's strategy.
+Equity compensation, K-1s, rental schedules, income in three states.
+Complex returns fail quietly, then surface as IRS notices.
+Taxstra is a CPA-led firm preparing returns for 1,000+ clients in all 50 states, fully remote.
+Federal plus every required state, e-filed, reviewed twice, and documented to hold up to scrutiny.

 A guide by Taxstra Tax & Accounting — CPA-led tax strategy for business owners